Ballet, Jazz/Contemporary, Hip-Hop, Leaps & Turns, Musical Theatre

 As a teacher Julie feels like she’s truly being of use in the world in a positive way.
 Helping to educate and inspire children and teens to reach their dance dreams, while also instilling in them a sense of confidence and self esteem that comes with working hard and setting up disciplined healthy habits to achieve goals, is of the utmost importance to Julie.
 She loves watching a student’s eyes light up with joy when they finally achieve a move they’ve been working hard to master.
 She also loves the camaraderie of the classroom and encourages all of her students to support and uplift each other in reaching their goals.

 Soon after her first teaching engagement, Julie opened her first studio The Paige Conservatory of Performing Arts in Massachusetts.
 After several successful years with this studio, Julie’s love for teaching continued to grow, but her soul was missing a more creatively artistic community where she could, not only take her teaching to greater heights, but where she could consistently grow as a dancer, educator, and person.
+In 2016, Julie made the decision to move back to Los Angeles and create Inspire Dance Studio.
+She also went back to school to become certified as an ICF (International Coaching Federation) Life Coach.

 Music Director/Musical Theatre